smikes/test262/test/suite/promises-aplus/README.md

 ## Cannot use assertion libraries

-  The [Promises/A+ test suite](https://github.com/promises-aplus/promises-tests) as currently written  run in a node.js environment and make use of several core node or npm-published modules: assert, sinon, mocha.
+  The Promises/A+ test suite runs in a node.js environment and makes use of several core node or npm-published modules: assert, sinon, mocha.
+These are not available to Test262.

 ## Test Generation